-A common symptom of ADHD in children and adults is the inability to focus at length on the task at hand.
-Those suffering from ADHD are easily distracted, which makes it difficult to give sustained attention to a specific activity, assignment, or chore.
-But a lesser-known symptom that goes hand-in-hand with inattention is hyperfocus.
+A common symptom of ADHD (attention deficit/hyperactivity disorder) in children and adults is the inability to focus at length on the task at hand.
+Those who have ADHD are easily distracted, which makes it difficult to give sustained attention to a specific activity, assignment, or chore.
+But a lesser known, and more controversial, symptom that some people with ADHD demonstrate is known as hyperfocus.

 What Is Hyperfocus?

-Hyperfocus is the experience of deep and intense concentration in people with ADHD.
-ADHD is not necessarily a deficit of attention, but rather a problem with regulating one’s attention span.
+Hyperfocus is the experience of deep and intense concentration in some people with ADHD.
+ADHD is not necessarily a deficit of attention, but rather a problem with regulating one’s attention span to desired tasks.
 So, while mundane tasks may be difficult to focus on, others may be completely absorbing.
-An individual with ADHD who may not be able to complete homework assignments or work projects, may instead be able to focus for hours on videogames, sports, or reading.
+An individual with ADHD who may not be able to complete homework assignments or work projects may instead be able to focus for hours on video games, sports, or reading.

-ADHD sufferers may immerse themselves so completely in a stimulating activity that they become oblivious to everything around them.
+People with ADHD may immerse themselves so completely in an activity that they want to do or enjoy doing to the point that they become oblivious to everything around them.
 This concentration can be so intense that an individual loses track of time, other chores, or the surrounding environment.
 While this level of intensity can be channeled into difficult tasks, such as work or homework, the downside is that ADHD individuals can become immersed in unproductive activities while ignoring pressing responsibilities.

 The Benefits of Hyperfocus